Table Of Contents

 This is the namespace where you create your applications and services.

-The default namespace is also where any cluster object you add without assigning a specific namespace goes.
+The default namespace is also where any cluster object you add without specifying a namespace is created.
 It serves as the main target for any new user-added resources until you set up custom namespaces.

 Oh, one more thing.
 You cannot delete the default namespace.